Skip to Content

 Security Deposit Returns

-Under Texas security deposit laws, the landlord must send the tenant the remainder of their deposit, plus an itemized statement in the event you’ve made deductions for damage beyond normal wear and tear.
+Under Texas security deposit laws, the landlord must send the tenant the remainder of their security deposit, plus an itemized statement in the event you’ve made deductions for damage beyond normal wear and tear.
 Tenants are not allowed to use the security deposit to cover the last month’s rent.

 If there is any dispute with the tenant on their security deposit, it will be handled in Small Claims Court.